MikeMitterer/dart-material-design-lite/example/textfield/web/README.md

 The enhanced text field component has a more vivid visual look than a standard text field, and may be initially or programmatically *disabled*.

-##Basic use
-To use any MDL component, you must include the minified CSS and JavaScript files using standard relative-path references in the `<head>` section of the page, as described in the MDL Introduction.

-There are three main types of text fields in the text field component, each with its own basic coding requirements.
-The types are *single-line*, *multi-line*, and *expandable*.

 ###To include a *single-line* MDL **text field** component:

 &nbsp;1.
 Code a `<div>` element to hold the text field.